Civilian Student FAQ

 Norwich University does not use teaching assistants.
 While use of graduate students as teaching assistants is common in many institutions, all instructors at Norwich University are faculty members.
 Our small student-to-faculty ratio allows each instructor to get to know students on an individual basis and be readily available to provide assistance.

-Are there opportunities for civilian students to gain leadership experience?
+What opportunities are there for civilian students to gain leadership experience?

 How integrated are the civilian and military students?

 All of our students are completely integrated in the classroom, on the playing field and in extracurricular activities.
-However, civilian students don’t participate in military training and the two lifestyles have separate residences.
+However, civilian students don’t participate in Corps of Cadets’ military training and the two lifestyles have separate residences.

 How safe is the campus?